Surveying Germany’s biggest aqua park

 Self-made surveying business

 Keller got started in surveying with GNSS and, as projects started to rise, he expanded his portfolio with robotic total stations.
-Today, equipped with the fastest laser scanner he is even able to beat tenders and take on the comprehensive task of providing laser scanning services for construction and maintenance to Europe’s second-largest theme park.
+Today, equipped with the fastest laser scanner he is even able to beat tenders and take the on the comprehensive task of providing laser scanning services for construction and maintenance to Europe’s second-largest theme park.
 By expanding his equipment portfolio, this entrepreneur has been able to provide new services to his customers.